I grew up in a home without a dishwasher. To be more accurate, I grew up in a home of four children. We were the dishwashers.

 You can't break the Bible.

-There are however, some helpful things to keep in mind *and heart* as you get started reading God’s Word.
+Here are some helpful things to keep in mind *and heart* as you get started reading God's Word.

 Ask.
 Talk with God.
 Let Him know that you want to hear from Him.
 Quiet your heart.
 Put away your to-do list and don't give space for random thoughts of squirrels and shiny things.
 I keep a notebook nearby to write down things that may distract me from my time with the Lord—once I get them down on paper I don't have to give them any further thought.